-Beats are a range of audio devices produced by Beats by Dre, a subsidiary of Apple Inc. One of their products, the Powerbeats Pro can last up to nine hours with you playing your music and six hours with you talking on the phone.
+Beats are a range of audio devices produced by Beats by Dre, a subsidiary of Apple Inc. One of their products, the Powerbeats Pro, can last up to nine hours with you playing your music and six hours with you talking on the phone.

-Thanks to their affiliation with Apple, these audio devices are compatible with most, if not all, of their iOS devices such as iPhone, iPad, and Apple Watch.
+Thanks to their affiliation with Apple, these audio devices are compatible with most, if not all, of their iOS devices, such as the iPhone, iPad, and Apple Watch.
 If the low battery levels catch you off-guard, you will hear a beep through your earphones.
 If you don't charge them immediately, you will hear another beep just before they die.

 Thanks to the compatibility of Beats with iOS devices, there are more devices that you can use to check the battery on your Beats than there are for your other regular headphones.

-See also: How to check the battery on AirPods
+Ways to check the battery on Beats

 Look at the Earphones Indicator

-- If the light is white, that means there are around 12 hours of use left.
-If it's red, then there's a little under an hour left.
+- If the light is white, there are around 12 hours of use left.
+If it's red, there's a little under an hour left.

 Using your iPhone:

-- If the two devices are already connected via Bluetooth, a pop-up window will show up on the home screen of your iPhone showing the charge levels for both the case and the earphones.
+- If the two devices are already connected via Bluetooth, a pop-up window will show up on the home screen of your iPhone, showing the charge levels for both the case and the earphones.

-- Much like the Apple Pencil and the Apple Watch, you can also check the battery levels of your Beats through your iPhone's Notification Centre.
+Much like the Apple Pencil and the Apple Watch, you can also check the battery levels of your Beats through your iPhone's Notification Centre.

-- Next, you'll find yourself on the 'Add Widgets' page and if Batteries isn't already on your widget list, this is where you will add it.
+- Next, you'll find yourself on the 'Add Widgets' page, and if Batteries isn't already on your widget list, this is where you will add it.

-So, tap on the plus sign next to Batteries to add it to your list.
+- Please tap on the plus sign next to Batteries to add it to your list.

 To view your edited widget list, go back to the Today view to see the battery levels of all your devices, including the Beats.

 Prompt Siri by saying, "Hey Siri."
 Then follow up with your question, "What is the battery level on my Power Beats Pro?"
-Alternatively, if you are wearing your headphones, simply talk into the earphones and ask Siri your question.
+Alternatively, if you wear your headphones, talk into the earphones and ask Siri your question.